gvwilson/thirdbit/src/fiction/iffy/outline.md

     -   Sandrine knows how to pilot.
     -   Iffy: whatever else happens, whatever she has to do, she wants to show this to Honesty.
     -   And, she realizes, to Jeep, but she files that thought away for the time being.
--   Get to the road and meet Edson.
+-   Gets to the road and waits.
 -   Iffy says goodbye to Sandrine, who makes her promise to end the imprinting.
+-   Edson shows up with a herd of musk oxen.

 ### Chapter 12: the new world (day 26-30)

 -   Goals:
-    -   Show the new world emerging the backayonder: something worth keeping.
+    -   Show the new world emerging the backayonder (something worth keeping).
-    -   Develop Edson's character.
-    -   AI reveal that something unknowable will happen if Iffy reaches Niobium base.
 -   Travel with Edson.
-    -   Meet the musk oxen.
     -   Hiding in underground bunkers.
+    -   Following the news about escalating conflict between Aussies and Zillions.
--   Make it to the oasis.
+-   Arrive at the forest oasis.
--   Marines under Governor Stern's control arrive.
+-   Marines under Dr. Johel's control track them down.
--   After a fight, they are captured.
+-   Iffy and Edson are caught while trying to flee.
-    -   Iffy stops Edson from brainwiping himself for Aunt Naggie's sake.
+    -   Iffy stops Edson from brainwiping himself.
--   Taken to the governor's vehicle (originally built for terraforming).
+-   Taken aboard Dr. Johel's landship.
+    -   Governor Stern Halley is there, still under Dr. Johel's control but fighting it.
+    -   Wales is there but uncommunicative.
-    -   Governor Stern is increasingly strung out.
+    -   Dr. Johel appears increasingly strung out.

-### Chapter 13 (day ?? / ?? / 72,600)

--   Goals: FIXME

-### Chapter 14 (day ?? / ?? / 79,200)
+### Chapter 13: the last lap (day 31-32)

 -   Goals:
-    -   Enter the Niobium base.
+    -   Reach the Niobium base.
-    -   Reveal Johel and Wales' plan to alter the past and that Iffy's real "first" was his colleague Jing-mei Yuen.
+    -   Reveal that Iffy's real "first" was Wales' colleague and lover Jing-mei Yuen.
-    -   Dr. Johel's death.
+    -   And that while Dr. Johel is hoping to defeat the AIs, Wales wants to change the past.
+-   Landship grinds across the tundra, leaving devastation in its wake.
+    -   Contrast with Edson's respectful relationship with the land.
+    -   Governor Stern seems to find things amusing (foreshadowing).
+-   Reach the foot of Mount Tyree.
+    -   Search for the entrance to the underground base.
+    -   Ambushed by animals summoned by Edson.
+    -   And by Aussies led by Captain Kerse (summoned by Governor Stern with Edson's help).
+-   Confusing multi-way fight in which Governor Stern and Captain Kerse both die.
+-   Iffy finds her way underground.

-### Chapter 15 (day ??)
+### Chapter 14: the labyrinth (day 33)

 -   Goals:
+    -   Set up the finale.
+-   Iffy makes her way through the tunnels under Mount Tyree.
+-   Meets and befriends robot guards left behind years ago.
+-   Finds the main lab.
+    -   Pictures still on the walls show a young Wales and a version of herself.
+    -   Strange equipment hints at time travel experiments.
+-   And then Dr. Johel and Wales show up.

+### Chapter 15: climax (day 33)

+-   Goals:
     -   Iffy decides not to alter the past.
     -   Wales has a redemptive change of heart and sacrifices himself.
-    -   GS Paddington's (well deserved).
+    -   Dr. Johel's death.
     -   Iffy becomes ambassador between AI and humanity.
+-   Wales explains that their real goal was to alter the past.
+    -   Dr. Johel is as surprised as Iffy.
+    -   Argue about whether it's even possible.
+    -   AI in Iffy's head: "It is, and we cannot see past this moment."
+-   Iffy's tweaks weren't designed to talk to AI: they are to allow her to communicate to Hell in the past.
+    -   Wales: "Tell the world."
+    -   Iffy (speaking of her picture book): "They already knew!"
+-   Dr. Johel: "This is ridiculous.
+Just shut down the AI."
+    -   AI in Iffy's head: "Yes, but with us, the herd." (referring to the musk oxen and other wildlife)
+-   Dr. Johel brings up pictures of Honesty and Jeep talking in Halley and threatens them.
+-   Wales turns on Johel to stop her getting her way.
+    -   Johel dies.
+    -   Wales is fatally injured.
+    -   Pleads with Iffy to go through with the message.
+    -   Iffy: "No. I'm gonna start where I am, use what I have, and change what I can."
+    -   Wales' last words: "Sorry, Jinny, I tried"

+### Epilog (day 34)

+-   Goals:
+    -   Wrap things up.
+-   Iffy emerges from the tunnels.
+-   Edson is there waiting for her.
-    -   End with Iffy messaging Jeep and Honesty: "we'll figure it out".
+-   She messages Jeep and Honesty: "We'll figure it out".

-## FIXME

--   Why don't the AI help or hinder more?
--   Why doesn't Iffy message Honesty earlier?
--   Find out that Uncle Jack got rid of Iffy's pet raccoon.
--   Need to re-use Jeep.
--   What does the picture book mean?
--   Why aren't Edson and Iffy recaptured immediately by the governor's forces?